flowx-ai/docs-flowx/versioned_docs/version-3.0.0/platform-deep-dive/third-party-components.md

 Apache Kafka is an open-source distributed event streaming platform that can handle a high volume of data and enables you to pass messages from one end-point to another.

 Kafka is a unified platform for handling all the real-time data feeds.
 Kafka supports low latency message delivery and gives a guarantee for fault tolerance in the presence of machine failures.
-It has the ability to handle a large number of diverse consumers.
+It has the ability to handle many diverse consumers.

 Kafka is very fast and performs 2 million writes/sec.
 Kafka persists all data to the disk, which essentially means that all the writes go to the page cache of the OS (RAM).
 This makes it very efficient to transfer data from a page cache to a network socket.